-He is clinical professor of marketing at Northwestern University’s Kellogg School of Management where he teaches marketing strategy, biomedical marketing and strategic marketing decisions in the full-time, part-time and executive MBA programs.
+Tim is clinical professor of marketing at Northwestern University’s Kellogg School of Management.
+He teaches courses including Marketing Strategy, Biomedical Marketing and Marketing Driven Growth, in the full-time, part-time and international executive MBA programs.
 He is co-academic director of Kellogg’s branding program.

-He is the author of Defending Your Brand: How Smart Companies Use Defensive Strategy to Deal with Competitive Attacks (Palgrave Macmillan, 2012) and Breakthrough Marketing Plans (Palgrave Macmillan, 2008 and 2012).
-He is co-editor of Kellogg on Branding (John Wiley & Sons, 2005).
+He is the author of Defending Your Brand: How Smart Companies Use Defensive Strategy to Deal with Competitive Attacks (Palgrave Macmillan, 2012).
+Expert Marketer Magazine name Defending Your Brand the 2013 Marketing Book of the Year.
+He also wrote Breakthrough Marketing Plans (Palgrave Macmillan, 2008 and 2012).
+He was co-editor of Kellogg on Branding (John Wiley & Sons, 2005).

-Tim has published more than a dozen Kellogg case studies including Crestor, MedImmune: FluMist Introduction and Genzyme: the Synvisc-One Investment Decision.
+Tim manages Building Strong Brands, a blog on brand strategy.
+He has published more than a dozen Kellogg case studies including Crestor, MedImmune: FluMist Introduction and Genzyme: the Synvisc-One Investment Decision.

 In addition to teaching at Kellogg Tim works with major corporations around the world on strategy and branding issues.
-His recent clients include Novartis, Eli Lilly and Takeda.
+His recent clients include Novartis, Eli Lilly, Baxter, Halyard Health and AbbVie.
 He is managing director of Class 5 Consulting, a marketing strategy firm.

-Tim is frequently cited by the media; he has been quoted in publications including Business Week, Newsweek, the Financial Times, The Wall Street Journal and The New York Times.
-He has appeared on NBC, CBS, ABC, Fox, and CNBC.
+Tim is frequently cited by the media; he has been quoted in publications including Business Week, the Financial Times, the Wall Street Journal and the New York Times.
+He has appeared on all of the major television networks.

-He serves on the board of the Chicago Business Marketing Association, the Alliance Française de Chicago and the Lycée Français de Chicago, Chicago’s French-International School.
+He serves on the board of the Alliance Française de Chicago.
+He completed two terms on the board of the Lycée Français de Chicago, Chicago’s French-International School.

 He received his BA from Yale and his MBA from Harvard.